 Introduced in late 1999, the Honda Insight was the first production car to feature the company’s then-new Integrated Motor Assist system.
 It was also the first hybrid launched in North America, arriving in showrooms seven months before the Toyota Prius.
 Production ended in 2006, after only 17,020 units built, with plans to roll out a replacement in 2009.
 The second-gen model arrived on time, but this time as a five-door hatchback.
 The Insight was discontinued for the second time in 2014, mostly due to slow sales.
-Come 2018 and Honda is set to revive the nameplate with a modern design and a new drivetrain.
-A pre-production prototype was unveiled at the 2018 Detroit Auto Show, with the production model likely to follow by the end of the year.
+Come 2018, and Honda revived the nameplate with a modern design and a new drivetrain.
+A pre-production prototype was unveiled at the 2018 Detroit Auto Show, while the production model was launched at the New York Auto Show.